 The San Francisco Bay Area is kinda like a pricey retirement home for boring people.
 It’s really a soulless place with overpriced mediocre food, terrible drivers and chain stores for as far as the eye can see.
 There’s also a real distance between people in the bay area.
 Simply put, people don’t want to connect.
 They just meet for convenience and then go their own way and you are expected to do the same.
-People here have to work longer hours than they did back in 1950’s just to maintain the same standard of living so their always stressed out and not interested in socializing.
+People here have to work long hours so they’re always stressed out and not interested in socializing.
 Berkeley in particular seems like, not only is everybody kind of doing their own thing (ignoring one another) but pretending to be so open and forward thinking.
 Atleast on the East Coast people don’t pretend to be open and friendly.
 In the bay area, it’s a real “You live your life and I’ll live mine, and we’ll just ignore each other” sort of culture.
 The whole US social scene is like this i.e. cliquish, closed, exclusive, and isolationist by nature, with work and consumerism being the only constants.
 However, in the SF bay area they take that to a whole other level!

 Most of the women in the bay area (if you can find any) are lesbian or radical feminist who hate masculinity.
 The few girls worth looking at are taken or are entitled bitches i.e. western white and materialistic Asian women.
 The SF Bay Area is probably the worse place in the US for dating women.
 Most of the men (if you can call them that) are stupid, lame, weak, unreliable, wanna-be players, limp-wristed hipsters and socially inept geeks.
 The geeks (majority of males) entire framework of existence relies on passivity and non-action (notice geeks never reciprocate questions?).
 Ask ‘em what you should do when you’re out of options – and they’ll tell you to ask yourself not because that’s actually what they believe but because they don’t have any real answers.